dektlong/apigrid-demo-old/README.md

 - Copy ```config-values-UPDATE_ME``` to ```secrets``` directory and renamed it to ```config-values.env```

 - Set all variables in ```config-values.env```
-  - Note: all yaml files that are updated in runtime will be copied to ```.config``` sub-directory in their respective directories during the init-demo phase
+  - Note: all yaml files that are updated in runtime will be copied to ```config``` sub-directory in their respective directories during the init-demo phase

 - The ingress setup is based on GoDaddy DNS, if you are using a different one, please modify the ```update-dns``` function in ```init-demo.sh```